SiddharthaChakrabarty/LexiEaseAI/README.md

 Whether you’re aiming to improve phonological awareness, boost reading comprehension, or simplify complex documents, LexiEaseAI is here to make learning accessible, efficient, and enjoyable.
 With intuitive tools like memory games, mind map generation, and real-time chat assistance, this platform empowers learners of all backgrounds to reach their full potential.

-**Hosted on Vultr’s reliable infrastructure**, LexiEaseAI ensures fast, secure, and scalable access to its comprehensive suite of features – all crafted to support a seamless learning experience.

 Start your journey with LexiEaseAI today, and unlock the power of personalized, AI-enhanced education!